Meat ant: Taxonomy

 One synonym, Iridomyrmex greensladei, was described as a separate species from the meat ant based on the anatomical differences of its head and pronotum (the dorsal portion of the prothorax's exoskeletal plates), which are the same colour as its mesosoma.
 In the meat ant, the head and pronotum are usually lighter than the mesosoma.
-American entomologist Steve Shattuck notes that the two ants are non-sympatric (they exist in the same geographic area and regularly encounter each other), and supporting evidence to separate them as two distinct species emerged when the enzymes esterase and amylase were examined and the results show that they had different amylase allele.
+American entomologist Steve Shattuck notes that the two ants are non-sympatric (they exist in different geographic areas), and supporting evidence to separate them as two distinct species emerged when the enzymes esterase and amylase were examined and the results show that they had different amylase allele.

 These examinations did not take any account of any distinction in colour between populations previously known as I. greensladei and I. purpureus.
 For example, colonies residing in Western Australia may have lighter heads whereas those living in the eastern states have darker heads.
 An unpublished study examining the mitochondrial DNA did not find any distinction between eastern and western populations of I. greensladei and I. purpureus.
 Additional evidence suggests that the populations found in the east and west are the same species.

 Despite this evidence, there are several problems: forms intended to be I. greensladei were found in the Yorke Peninsula by a 1987 study, which noted that while the ants were morphologically indistinguishable from both I. greensladei and I. purpureus populations, their nests only contained a single nest hole (whereas I. purpureus nests have many).
 Shattuck also collected workers for his holotype and paratype specimens from Israelite Bay in Western Australia, rather than collecting those from Yorke Peninsula.
 The forms in Yorke Peninsula have also never been subject to study, so future research may shed light as to whether or not these ants are genetically different from the meat ant.

 Under the present classification, the meat ant is a member of the genus Iridomyrmex in the tribe Leptomyrmecini, subfamily Dolichoderinae.
 It is a member of the family Formicidae, belonging to the order Hymenoptera, an order of insects containing ants, bees, and wasps.
 The genus Froggattella is the sister group of Iridomyrmex, both of which are in a clade that is 23 million years old.
 Fossils related to the meat ant and other species are from the Eocene and Oligocene.